dongmeili-max/C2T4-Start-of-DS-capstone/README.md

 basic processing: the format of the downloaded data is SPSS.
-I selected and rename the relevant variables in SPSS and saved data as csv.
+I selected and renamed the relevant variables in SPSS and saved data as csv.